nikomatsakis/math-is-more-than-numbers/index.md

 In the real world, this is usually **too simple**.

-What about a statement like "it is daytime".
-That is not true *or* false, right?
+A statement like **candy is yummy** is not really true or false, right?
+The answer is more like, "it depends".

+--

 What about "red delicious apples are red".
 Is that a predicate that is true?